Nikos Machlas

-Nikos Machlas (Νίκος Μαχλάς, born 16 June 1973) is a retired Greek former professional footballer who played as a striker.
+Nikos Machlas (Νίκος Μαχλάς, born 16 June 1973) is a Greek former professional footballer who played as a striker.

 Club career

 OFI Crete

-Machlas began his career with OFI Crete, where he made his debut in February 1991 against Panionios.
+Machlas began his career with OFI, where he made his debut in February 1991 against Panionios.
 He stayed at the club for six seasons.
-He had the Dutch Eugène Gerards as a coach at OFI Crete.
+He had the Dutchman Eugène Gerards as a coach at OFI Crete.

 Vitesse

 Machlas signed for Dutch side Vitesse Arnhem in 1996 from Greece.
 He scored a disappointing 8 goals in 29 games in his first season in the Eredivisie, but in his second season he scored 34 goals in just 32 games, a feat which earned him the European Golden Boot for the 1997–98 season.
 He scored 60 goals in 92 matches for Vitesse.

 Ajax

 Machlas joined Eredivisie giant Ajax Amsterdam in June 1999 for a then-club record $8.6 million.

 Despite netting 38 goals in 74 Eredivisie league games spread over three seasons, Machlas' goalscoring record was not deemed prolific enough for the demanding Ajax fans and coaching staff.
 The team went through a transition as poor results meant Machlas had to endure three coaches in as many years.

 His place as striker became threatened by coach Ronald Koeman's preference for the younger strikers Zlatan Ibrahimović and Mido.
 His 12 goals in the 2001–02 season were nevertheless important in the run toward the first league title for Ajax in four years.
 Ajax also won the KNVB Beker that season, meaning they achieved the "double".
 At the start of the 2002–03 season, Koeman made it clear to Machlas that there was no future for him anymore in the first team of Ajax and was thus relegated to training and playing matches with the youth team.
 Eventually, the Greek striker and Ajax Amsterdam had split.
 "By mutual consent, Ajax and Nikos Machlas have terminated their contract.
 The termination takes effect immediately," Ajax said in a statement, adding that "the player could now join another club on a free transfer".

 After a brief (and frustrating) period in the Ajax youth team, he joined Spanish side Sevilla on loan for the rest of the season, with the Spanish club had an option to sign him on a three-year contract at the end of the season.
 The former Vitesse striker, who was the highest-paid player at Ajax, suffered further misery in Spain, after he was arrested for traffic offences.
 He made things worse by 'insulting and injuring' police officers who tried to arrest him after the offence had been committed.
 He scored just 2 goals in 14 appearances.
 Upon returning to Ajax, his contract was terminated in July 2003.

 Before returning to Greece Machlas has emerged as a possible transfer target for Twente.
 Twente was in desperate need of an experienced striker capable of leading their attacking line next term.
 "We don't just want any striker," Tukkers chairman Herman Wessels told.
 "We need someone that fits in with us and makes us better."